What is a Holter monitor?

 It helps to track symptoms such as dizziness, chest pain, fainting and palpitations (fast heart rhythms or skipping beats).

 Your child’s heart doctor (cardiologist) will order a Holter monitor to check your child’s heart rate or to see if they are having an abnormal heart rhythm (arrhythmia).

 How does a Holter monitor work?

 A nurse or technician will attach the electrode wires (leads) of the Holter monitor to your child’s chest with stickers and place the monitor in a comfortable position.
 The electrodes pick up tiny electrical signals from the heart.
 The monitor records these signals.

 When the recording is done, you will need to return or mail the monitor, leads and case to the Heart Center.
 We will give you a prepaid mailer.

 Your child’s cardiologist will analyze the monitor’s readings and look for any times your child had an arrhythmia.

 What happens during the test?

-Your child will wear the monitor day and night for 24 hours.
+Your child will wear the monitor day and night for 1 to 14 days.
 You will keep a diary of your child’s activities during the day and any symptoms.

 The doctor will compare your child’s diary with the Holter recording to see what kind of activity brought on any changes in heart rhythm.

 How long does it take to get results of the test?

-It takes about 2 weeks for a technician to scan all of the information from the monitor into a computer and then for the cardiologist to interpret the information.
+To get results, you will need to return the monitor, leads and case.
+After we receive them, it takes about 2 weeks for a technician to scan the information into a computer and for the cardiologist to interpret the information.